mbhall88/TAC3_Report/manuscript.md

 relationship for samples that are closer to each other.
 In Figure {@fig:close_dotplot}, we limit to samples within an Illumina SNP distance of 100.
 It shows that, at this scale, the relationship between Illumina- and Nanopore-defined SNP distance is much closer.
-The correlation between the two can be quantified by the linear equation
+The best fit for the data can be described by the linear equation
 $y=0.93x+0.84$, where $y$ is the predicted Nanopore distance between two samples, given the Illumina distance $x$.
 We can use this equation as a way of translating transmission cluster SNP thresholds for Illumina data to Nanopore.
 For instance, if clusters are